nkh/bash-rd/README.md

 Offering data as read only via a web service is simple and safe, still anyone with the address sees the data.

 The same amount of caution must be used when passing data to a formatter, filter the input, use chroot, running in pods, ...

+# UTILITIES

+## rdc

+A bash script that's equivalent to "rd -c"

+## trd

+* opens *rd* as a server in a tmux pane.

+You can pass the same arguments to *trd* as you can pass to *rd*, without argument *trd* will generated an ID and copy it to the clipboard.

 # CUSTOM FORMATTERS